How is the course run?

 The course is practical in the sense that it is designed to be of direct use in our everyday lives.
 The intention is to stimulate enquiry and through this expand the way we look at the world and ourselves, and this can bring more happiness and freedom.

 What do I need to bring with me?

-Just an open and enquiring mind, and an interest in the subject matter.
+Just an open and enquiring mind, and an interest in matters of human existence.
 At the end of each evening a handout with key points and any quotations used is provided for practice during the week.